Instagram/MonkeyType/doc/commandline.rst

-If you prefer inline type annotations, ``monkeytype apply some.module`` will generate annotations for ``some.module`` internally (in exactly the same way as ``monkeytype stub`` would), but rather than printing the annotations in stub syntax, it will apply them directly to the code file as Python 3.6+ style type annotations, modifying the file in-place.
+If you prefer inline type annotations, ``monkeytype apply some.module`` will generate annotations for ``some.module`` internally (in exactly the same way as ``monkeytype stub`` would), but rather than printing the annotations in stub syntax, it will apply them directly to the code file, modifying it in-place.

 Obviously this is best used when the file is tracked in a version-control system, so you can easily see the changes made by MonkeyType and accept or